 How Often to Use a Massage Gun for Cellulite

-Conversely, only picking up the massage gun a few days per week will likely not give your body enough stimulus to create benefit.
+Conversely, only picking up the massage gun a few days per week will likely not give your body enough stimulus to create a benefit.

-Ekrin 365 is a great choice as a daily use massage gun.
+Ekrin 365 is a great choice as a daily-use massage gun.

 Can a Massage Gun Help with Cellulite?
 Bottom Line

+Hopefully, this post has clarified this question.
 The truth is, there just isn’t enough research yet to know for sure if percussive therapy (aka massage guns) can effectively bring down persistent cellulite.

 However, your massage gun may be an important companion to a regular exercise routine, healthy diet, and good lifestyle habits.